-When you are filtering and trying to find Concepts to include in tags, you may find yourself in a situation where using one Concept alone is not enough.
-Therefore, you may need to combine more than one Concept together to get the exact logical rule you want.
+When you are filtering and trying to find Intents to include in tags, you may find yourself in a situation where using one Intent alone is not enough.
+Therefore, you may need to combine more than one Intent together to get the exact logical rule you want.

 For example, let's say you have a tag for account closures where customers are requesting to close their account.

-In the table, you’ll see "account+close" as very frequent but you'll also get "card" as a frequent Concept as well.
+In the table, you’ll see "account+close" as very frequent but you'll also get "card" as a frequent Intent as well.

-Negating keywords work well in Lang because you are eliminating a particular Concept you don’t want (in the example before you could also add the keyword “card”).
+Negating keywords work well in Lang because you are eliminating a particular Intent you don’t want (in the example before you could also add the keyword “card”).